GearZer0/Gear-1/README.md

 2. Extract the IP addresses in the attachment
 3. Delete duplicate IP addresses in the excel
 4. Give the excel a IP reputation check with HakiChecker.py
-5. Get the result and send email to CDOCOps
+5. Get the result and send email to recipient

 # Configuration
 Fill in the following in Gear-1 :